TryItOnline/cixl/devlog/console_walkimation.md

 ```

 ### Future
 The goal is to eventually pull basic animation support into the standard library, but there is plenty of experimentation left to be done.
 I would like to add support for timing to enable running scripts at different speeds, extract a sprite concept with terrain and collision tracking and more.
-And as retro cool as it is to pretend the console is a frame buffer, a more realistic output medium wouldn't hurt; but I'm still searching for the perfect pixel pushing library.
+And as retro cool as it is to pretend the console is a frame buffer, a more expressive output medium wouldn't hurt; but I'm still searching for the perfect pixel pushing library.

 Give me a yell if something is unclear, wrong or missing.
 And please consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.